 During Writing Therapy sessions, therapists design writing exercises that involve teens both processing and creating the written word, as a way of helping teens to gain access to particular feelings, thoughts, and experiences related to their current treatment.
 The type of writing assignment may vary, such as writing poetry, journaling, or writing stories, and may be done in both individual and group settings.
 One of the overreaching powerful opportunities of Writing Therapy is it helps teens to reflect upon their own lives as stories and view themselves as the author, with the power to “write” or make meaningful, life-changing decisions, during this important time in their lives, here at Paradigm.

 Animal Assisted Therapy

-At Paradigm San Francisco, we incorporate Animal Assisted Therapy (or AAT) as one recovery tool in our treatment plans for adolescents.
+At Paradigm San Francisco, we incorporate Animal Assisted Therapy (or AAT) as one emotional health recovery tool in our treatment plans for adolescents.
 Animal Assisted Therapy is a therapeutic tool that essentially uses the natural connection, openness, and relatability with animals, as a tool to help teens to open to themselves, and to increase the teens’ overall cognitive and emotional functioning.
 Research has shown Animal Assisted Therapy to be a helpful tool in a number of different therapeutic contexts, including addiction, depression, anxiety, trauma, and more.
 AAT is also often very helpful for teens that struggle with social interaction and/or relationships, and can be used to help teens who feel alone to gain a sense of connection, especially during this challenging time.
 At Paradigm San Francisco, all of our AAT sessions are provided by a Certified Animal Assisted Therapy Specialist.